kymatio/kymatio/README.md

 after installation to install the optimized `skcuda` backend.
 To enable it, set the `KYMATIO_BACKEND` environment variable to `skcuda`.
 For more information, see the documentation.

+## Important note: Deep Learning on ImageNet

+The Scattering Transform on ImageNet is not amenable without its `skcuda` backend.
+If you are willing to reproduce hybrid networks, or to incorporate the Scattering Transform in a supervised pipeline, please set `KYMATIO_BACKEND=skcuda`.

 ## Documentation